sp-Homogeneous Linear Orderings: Categoricity level of homogeneous linear orderings

-In this section, we classify the \textit{sp}-homogeneous linear orderings by their level of relative categoricity.
-In other words, for each \textit{sp}-homogeneous ordering we find the least $n$ such that it is relatively $\Delta_n$ categorical based on easily checkable structural properties of the ordering.
-Because $\Delta_1$ and $\Delta_2$ relative categoricity for linear orderings is so explicitly understood, this comes down to distinguishing the $\Delta_3$ relatively computably categorical linear orderings from those that are only $\Delta_4$ relatively computably categorical.
-Specifically, we complete the analysis begun by Proposition \ref{prop:Delta3begin}.
-We also extend our arguments to weakly \textit{sp}-homogeneous orderings.
+Taken together, we obtain $\Sigma_3$ Scott families in each of the described cases, yielding the desired result. \end{proof}

-Like in Proposition \ref{prop:Delta3begin}, we begin by looking at uniform relative categoricity.
+Note that we have begun by looking at uniform relative categoricity.
 It will follow from an argument later in the section, based on Theorem VIII.4 of \cite{cst1}, that we can leverage this understanding to understand relative categoricity without the uniformity assumption.

 To describe the distinction between the $\Delta_3$ and $\Delta_4$ cases, we first need to observe the following consequence of the classification given in Theorem \ref{thm:homogChar}.